MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-on-object-interaction.md

 ### Custom visuals

-- We plan to release an API for custom visual developers to be able to define sub-selection regions within their visuals.
+We plan to release an API for custom visual developers to be able to define sub-selection regions within their visuals.
-- To find custom visuals using the new visualization gallery in the ribbon, you must expand the full dropdown.

 ### Accessibility